jouellnyc/BB-ESP32-KIOSK/images/slideshow/README.md

-If it is not during the regual season, BB-ESP32-Kiosk will tell you when opening day is:
+If it is not during the regual season, BB-ESP32-Kiosk will tell you when opening day is:<P>
 <img src="opening_day.jpg" width="200"/>
 and then rotate through 10 news articles at mlb.com.